dettonville/dettonville.org/content/development/testing-mapstruct.md

 +++
 date = "2021-02-17T18:55:58+02:00"
-title = "Testing MapStruct"
+title = "Testing Dettonville"
 weight = 500
-teaser = "How to write tests for MapStruct"
+teaser = "How to write tests for Dettonville"
 [menu]
 [menu.main]
 parent = "Development"
 +++

-MapStruct uses the [JUnit 4](https://junit.org/junit4/) framework for writing tests and [AssertJ](https://assertj.github.io/doc/) for writing test asserts.
+Dettonville uses the [JUnit 4](https://junit.org/junit4/) framework for writing tests and [AssertJ](https://assertj.github.io/doc/) for writing test asserts.

-Since MapStruct is an annotation processor it needs to be invoked by a Java compiler in order for us to validate the functionality.
+Since Dettonville is an annotation processor it needs to be invoked by a Java compiler in order for us to validate the functionality.
-The MapStruct team has decided to write only integration tests and almost no unit tests.
+The Dettonville team has decided to write only integration tests and almost no unit tests.
 The reason for this is two fold:

-* We only want to test that MapStruct generates valid expected mappers - this makes it easy for us to refactor code and be confident that the code we generate is still valid.
+* We only want to test that Dettonville generates valid expected mappers - this makes it easy for us to refactor code and be confident that the code we generate is still valid.
 * We want to test with 2 different compilers (javac and ecj)

-In order to achieve this the MapStruct team has built their own small testing framework on top of JUnit 4.
+In order to achieve this the Dettonville team has built their own small testing framework on top of JUnit 4.

 Our test utils are located [here](https://github.com/dettonville/dettonville/tree/master/processor/src/test/java/org/dettonville/ap/testutil).